alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 so why don't you join us?

 Alternatively, new grads can work at a startup.
 Come here, and you can change the world!
-Or, you can exploit a temporary inefficiency of the market, since the first one to exploit it can create tons of wealth.
+Or, you can exploit a temporary inefficiency of the market.
+The first exploiter (or more commonly, the best exploiter) can create tons of wealth.
 We're changing how people connect with each other.
 We're changing transportation.
 Join now, and if we make it big you can live like a king.

 How does a computer science Ph.D. program compete with that?
 It sells itself with research.
-In a Ph.D. program, you will tackle the hardest problems, the ones where no one knows the answer.
+When getting a Ph.D., you will tackle the hardest problems, the ones where no one knows the answer.
 You will devote the next few years towards learning as much as you want in your quest to solve one of those problems.
 It will be hard, difficult, and poorly paid, but in the end you will learn